 We work with women going through this delicate recovery phase, and we help accelerate the healing process using Manual Lymphatic Drainage (MLD).
 While some of our post-op clients in extreme pain can’t bear the thought of someone applying even the slightest bit of pressure to their wounds, in most cases they are pleasantly surprised by our therapist’s delicate touch, especially when considering the very noticeable results that are achieved.
 Many times clients end up sleeping through most of the treatment.

 Post-op MLD treatments are offered in 60-minute and 90-minute intervals.
-Purchase of a money-saving series of treatments is recommended.
 Clients should strongly consider scheduling 6-10 visits with us following surgery, as often as two to three times per week.

 Our MLD Team Leader

 Isabel Viveros-Ciampi is a Clinical Manual Lymphatic Drainage therapist.
 She was first educated in MLD in Buenos Aires, Argentina, where she also practiced the technique.
 All of our trained and certified MLD therapists work with Isabel to perfect their craft.
 Isabel is present at Total Body Skincare and Wellness Spa full-time, participating in setting your treatment program and closely monitoring your recovery progress.

 In the late 1990s, she trained for a year at the Dr. Vodder School of Argentina, in a course supervised by Virginia Cool of France, one of the earliest and longest practitioners of MLD and a student of MLD pioneer and “inventor” Emil Vodder.
 Isabel perfected her skills with follow-up courses with Cool, as well as with international experts Dr. Didier Tomson of the Foldi Clinic of Germany, Dr. Alberto Leduc of Belgium, Prof. Jean Michel Salétes of France, and Dr. Enrique Castells Garcia of Barcelona.
 More recently, Isabel has completed intensive Manual Lymphatic Drainage courses in the US as well.
 In 2005 and 2006, she studied with Linda (Koby) Blanchfield, RMT, CLT-LANA and received certificates from the Dr. Vodder School International, for MLD for the Neck and Face.